 We make it to our destination, it was a long day traveling up and down the Ozark mountains, The Lord was watching out for us for sure.
 Home for the next few days, Majestic Oaks campground.

 The car show was called Majic Dragon on Lake Bagnell Dam.
 Bagnell Dam is what creates the lakes of the Ozarks.
 I’ve been to many car shows but this one blew me away, by far the largest show I have ever been to.

-Show cars were parked on both sides of the street and there was a row down the middle of the street.
+Show cars were parked on both sides of the street and a row of cars down the middle.
 Aside from the cars, there were people packed into all the bars and eateries on the street.
 Missouri is definitely open for business.
 We had a great time however, when it came lunchtime for us we decided to leave the event and go to a place Arleen discovered the previous day.

 Arleen thought of her mother and our daughter when she saw an advertisement for this restaurant.
-I didn’t realize it until I was putting this post together I forgot to take a pic of the Restaurant, ugh!!!
+I didn’t realize it until I was putting this post together, I forgot to take a pic of the Restaurant, ugh!!!
 In my defense, I was pretty hungry.
 Anyway, this was the view from our table.